zioproto/docker_stuff/README.md

 ## Install Docker Related Software

-If you have virtualbox already installed and you installed it by some other means than homebrew, you may prefere to install docker toolbox manually as well.
+If you have virtualbox already installed and you installed it by some other means than homebrew, you may prefere to install docker toolbox manually.
 You can get it from https://www.docker.com/docker-toolbox.

-If you don't have virtualbox or don't mind it being reinstalled, then install DockerToolbox with
+If you don't have Virtualbox installed or don't mind it being reinstalled, then you may install DockerToolbox together with Virtualbox with this command:

     brew install Caskroom/cask/dockertoolbox

-GUI docker images require an XServer:
+GUI docker images require an XServer: install it with:

     brew install Caskroom/cask/xquartz